 Using only circles (and maybe a horizon line) in each illustration will keep this exercise short and to the point.

-Want the printable…
+Want to grab the element of space printable…

 Become a subscriber using turquoise the form below.
 Upon confirming your subscription you will get a subscriber only password that gives you access to my Resource Library.
 This free printable element of space printable will be there in PDF from along with dozens of other printables and resources!